sinclaireric77/Module20_CapstoneP1/README.md

-# Module20_CapstoneP1
+# Module_24_Capstone_Final

-This is a short summary of the work involved in this project.
+This is a summary of the work involved in this project.
 There are 6 parts to the Jupyter Notebook.

 - Business understanding
 - Data understanding